nimiq/validator-registration-tool/README.md

-# Nimiq PoS validator registration tool
+# Nimiq PoS Validator Registration Tool

-This tool works by sending transactions to the Nimiq PoW blockchain in a specific format.
+This command-line tool works by sending 6 transactions to the Nimiq PoW blockchain in a specific format.
 For further information check the [documentation](#documentation).

 ## Installation

-Make sure you have [Node.js](https://nodejs.org) >= v16.20.2 installed.
+Make sure you have [Node.js](https://nodejs.org) >= v16.20.2 and [Yarn Classic](https://classic.yarnpkg.com/en/docs/install) 1.x installed.

-Then navigate to this repo and execute:
+Then navigate to this repo and install the dependencies by running:
 ```
 yarn
 ```